 How your extraction is performed depends on several factors.
 For simple tooth extractions, the tooth is above the gum line and can be removed fully intact.
 For a more complicated extraction or impacted wisdom teeth extraction, the tooth may need to be extracted in pieces.

-To determine which type of extraction your needs, Greenway Dental Care will take digital x-rays of the mouth to locate the position of your teeth and assess the surrounding bone structure.
+To determine which type of extraction your needs, We will take digital x-rays of the mouth to locate the position of your teeth and assess the surrounding bone structure.
 With the results from your x-ray, he will create a comprehensive treatment plan that is right for you.

 In some cases, a simple tooth extraction can be completed in one visit with a local anesthetic.
 Once you are comfortable and numb, the ligaments that are surrounding the affected tooth are gently rocked back and forth until they are separated.

 During this process, you may feel minor pressure.
 However, we make sure you are comfortable and relaxed throughout all phases of your care.
 Once the tooth is removed, we will apply a soft gauze to minimize bleeding.

 It is important to follow your aftercare instructions to avoid complications.
 Minor bleeding and swelling are normal in the first few hours after an extraction.
 However, if you notice any adverse symptoms, you should contact our office right away.
 If necessary, we may schedule an emergency dental visit.

 Wisdom teeth do not need to be replaced.
 However, if one of your permanent teeth are extracted, it will more than likely need to be replaced.
 Depending on the number and location of your extracted tooth, Dr. Keech may recommend dental implants, dentures, or a dental bridge to restore your smile.
 Replacing missing teeth is imperative to how well your teeth function and your overall dental health.